The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 The G-20 approves the global minimum corporate tax at the Rome summit

-ROME – Leaders of the world’s largest economies on Saturday approved a global minimum tax on corporations, a key point of new international tax rules aimed at blurring the edge of fiscal havens amid growing profits of some multinational businesses.
+ROME (AP) – Leaders of the world’s largest economies on Saturday approved a global minimum tax on corporations, a key point in new international tax rules aimed at blurring the edge of fiscal havens amid growing profits of some multinational businesses.

 The G20 summit move in Rome was hailed by US Treasury Secretary Janet L. Yellen as a boon to American businesses and workers.

 The G-20 finance ministers in July had already agreed on a minimum tax of 15%.
-She was awaiting formal approval at Saturday’s summit in Rome of world economic powers.
+She awaited the official approval at Saturday’s summit in Rome of the world’s economic powers.

-Yellen predicted in a statement that the agreement on the new international tax rules, with a global minimum tax, would end the harmful race by the end of corporate taxation.
+Yellen predicted in a statement that the agreement on the new international tax rules, with a global minimum tax, “will end the harmful race by the end of corporate taxation”.

-The deal failed from US President Joe Bidens’ initial call for a 21% minimum tax.
-However, Biden wrote on Twitter his satisfaction.

 The agreement is intended to discourage multinationals from accumulating profits in countries where they pay little or no taxes.
 These days, multinationals can make huge profits from things like trademarks and intellectual property.
 These companies can then assign profits to a subsidiary in a fiscal haven.

-Mathias Cormann, secretary general of the Paris-based Organization for Economic Co-operation and Development, said the agreement reached in Rome would make our international tax arrangements fairer and work better in a digital and economical economy. globalized.
+Mathias Cormann, secretary general of the Paris-based Organization for Economic Co-operation and Development, said the agreement reached in Rome “will make our international tax arrangements fairer and work better in a digitalized economy and globalized “.

-The minimum rate completely eliminates the incentive for businesses around the world to restructure their jobs to avoid taxes, Cormann claimed.
+The minimum rate “completely eliminates the incentive for businesses around the world to restructure their jobs to avoid taxes,” Cormann asserted.

-On other key issues of justice across the globe – including access to vaccines against COVID-19, the summit in its first two days heard prayers to increase the proportion of those vaccinated in poor countries.
+On other key issues of justice across the globe – including access to COVID-19 vaccines – the summit in its first two days heard prayers to increase the proportion of those vaccinated in poor countries.

 Italian Prime Minister Mario Draghi made a sharp call to increase the pace of getting vaccines in poor countries.